cloudmesh/useful-introduction_to_cloud-2015/docs/source/about.rst

 Data Topics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Develop a program that solves name ambiguity in bibligraphic data by investigating a social network graph
+* Develop a program that solves name ambiguity in bibliographic data by investigating a social network graph
-* Develop a scalable distributed mongo db for our publication data, conduct performance comparisions for seraches
+* Develop a scalable distributed mongo db for our publication data, conduct performance comparisons for searches

 Student Employment at IU
 ----------------------------------------------------------------------

 An independent study is also a precursor to gaining employment as a student with him at Indiana University with us.
 Students without significant programming experience will not be considered.
-Prefernec is given to those that have strong background in python and Javascript.
+Preference is given to those that have strong background in python and Javascript.
 If you do not have such knowledge, we expect that you gain it as part of your independent study.
-In some cases exeptions are made, this may include students that have programmed siognificantly in other projects.
+In some cases exceptions are made, this may include students that have programmed significantly in other projects.

 Employment is mostly done on an hourly rate.
-During the time of employment we also recommend that students take an independednt study with Gregor.
+During the time of employment we also recommend that students take an independent study with Gregor.
 IN some cases this is mandatory to be considered.
 Thus plan your independent studies carefully.